 - All our members can be considered third parties.

 - You can show that you are covered by displaying the public liability insurance certificate.

 Why might I need to show I am covered?

-Checking public liability insurance for other organisations
+Checking public liability insurance of other organisations